MikeWilliams-UK/My-Ovo-Data/README.md

 To Export your data in either CSV or Excel format use the "Export" button.

 All data is stored in the folder C:\ProgramData\OvoData.

+# Disclaimer

+THIS IS NOT AN OFFICIAL OVO ENERGY APPLICATION OR LIBRARY.

+I have no affiliation with the company.
+I am a private individual providing this code in the hope that it will be useful.
+I also recommend that you use their official portal to check your energy consumption.
+Use this code and this application at your own risk.